 Following a biopsy procedure, Yale Cytopathology provides skilled evaluation of pancreatic tissue biopsies to determine if a tumor exists, the type of tumor present, and to assist in the staging of the disease in conjunction with the findings of specialized CT scans and EUS.
 Yale’s expert cytologists are present at the time of EUS-guided biopsies to ensure that optimal tissue sampling is achieved.

 Smilow Cancer Hospital is a regional referral center for patients in need of surgery for pancreatic cancer.
 Several operative procedures exist and the choice of surgery is tailored to the individual patient after reviewing the details of the tumor.
 The Whipple procedure is the most frequent operation and is used for tumors in the pancreatic head.
 Distal pancreatectomy, often done laparoscopically, is used for tumors of the pancreatic body and tail, and rarely, there is a need for a total pancreatectomy.
 Our surgeons have in excess of 30 years of experience in pancreatic surgery and are the highest volume center for pancreatic surgery in Connecticut, performing approximately 100 pancreatic resections each year.
+With experience and simplified care, our surgeons have reduced mortality from the Whipple procedure to 1.9% and have reduced hospital stays to an average of 7.7 days.
 Current operative techniques and careful attention to the postoperative management in and outside of the hospital optimizes the opportunity for our patient’s complete recovery.

 Chemotherapy is often recommended following surgical removal of a pancreatic tumor to prevent the disease from returning or to delay its return.
 Chemotherapy is also prescribed to treat patients with advanced or metastatic disease.
 Yale Cancer Center oncologists provide experience and knowledge of innovative treatment options and investigational therapies for pancreatic cancer.